 For the times when you’re protecting yourself from annoyance rather than dangerous diseases, a homemade potion might be just the ticket.
 It’s easy, and you can customize the scent according to your preferences and the bugs you’re trying to deter.

 Mixing essential oils together to make your own homemade bug repellents can be an effective (and money-saving) way to deal with the flying pests of summer.
-This page contains affiliate links, which help to pay for this site.
-If you make a purchase using one of these links, I earn a small commission at no additional cost to you.
+I may receive commissions from purchases made through links in this article at no additional cost to you.
+Read full disclosure.

 Why make homemade bug repellent when so many products are “safe”?